Viewing logs

 infra_and_test_std_and_klog.txt

-This log includes the stdout and stderr of the command run by the Swarming task.
-Normally this includes the following notable items, all interleaved:
+The infra_and_test_std_and_klog.txt log includes the stdout and stderr of the command run by the Swarming task.

-• botanist's log messages
+• Botanist's log messages.

 serial_log.txt